 The layout is walkaround style, built in a fourteen by thirty-four foot area.
 It is in the transition era with both steam and diesel power used on trains.
-The dispatcher controlled main line moves three mine runs and a prep plant job, three locals, two coal trains each way, three freights each way, one transfer job and a passenger train that serves the main line and one branch.
+The Cumberland Northern main line moves three mine runs and a prep plant job, three locals, two coal trains each way, three freights each way, one transfer job and a passenger train that serves the main line and one branch.
 Helpers are required on most trains up short, steep grades.
 Two yard jobs and a local switch job complete the lineup.
 A standard (3x5) carcard and waybill system is used, with Digitrax UT-1 and UT-4 radio throttles that have a toggle switch for reversing and a large knob for speed control.

 means that the link following will take you off the MINN-RAIL website.
 We have

 no control over the content of these sites, but believe they will be of interest.

 Send email to the webmaster with questions or comments about this web site.

 Site originally designed by PJWebWorx.